$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Preliminaries

 \subsection{Profinite topologies on groups}

-To ensure that this paper is self-contained, in this subsection, we present a background on the basic facts about $\proC$ topologies on groups.
+To ensure that this paper is self-contained, we present in this subsection a background on the basic facts about $\proC$ topologies on groups.
 Experts in the field may feel free to skip this subsection.
-Proofs of all of the statements can be found in the classic book by Ribes and Zalesskii~\cite{rz} or in the second named author's doctoral thesis~\cite{mf_thesis}.
+Proofs of all statements can be found in the classic book by Ribes and Zalesskii~\cite{rz} or in the second named author's doctoral thesis~\cite{mf_thesis}.